Airtable-Labs/upsert-examples/python/using_pyairtable/README.md

 - The field used for uniqueness does not have to be the primary field.
 - The field name for the unique field is expected to remain consistent.
 If it changes, update the environment variable
 - Each existing and new record is expected to have a value for the field used for uniqueness.
+- [Mockaroo](https://www.mockaroo.com/) was used to generate example data used in this example.